bem-codesystems/petseeker-main-server/README.md

 ## Project Scope

+1 - High level description.

 Build a PWA that:
 - Read GeoData from Open Source APIs.
 - Integrates with iOT(Drone CAMs) and interacts with its data in Realtime.
 - Makes use of IA and ML to locate animals on closed forests or places of difficult acessibility.
+- Has a built-in mechanism of crowdfunding and full possibility of p2p(peer-to-peer) money transfer to enable the animals saving and cover emergency costs in case of a hurt animal being found.